stephanschabuss97-design/Gesundheits-berwachung/docs/Supabase Proxy Refactor Plan.md

      - `app/supabase.js` (proxy)
    - The proxy should now be a safety net, not the primary integration point.

+   **Status (2025-11-24):** `index.html` now loads both scripts back-to-back (legacy proxy first, then the barrel).
+The proxy is only kept as a fallback safety net; all modules already consume the barrel via `AppModules.supabase`.

 2. **Activate `warnLegacy`**
    - Implement `warnLegacy(name)` in `app/supabase.js` to log when a legacy global is accessed, for example:
      - `console.warn('[supabase-proxy] Legacy global accessed:', name);`
      - optional: include a stack trace for easier tracking.

+   **Status (2025-11-24):** `app/supabase.js` now logs once per legacy key via `warnLegacy(name)` (includes stack traces) whenever a window getter/setter is hit.
+This will highlight any straggling consumers while the proxy is loaded.

 3. **Run regression tests**
    - Manually: